-According to Numbeo, the monthly cost of living in the Philippines is USD 498.10 or PHP 27,439 as of February 2023.
-So a salary range of USD 2 to 3 per hour may not be as appealing anymore, particularly for Filipinos living in more expensive cities.
+According to Numbeo, the monthly cost of living in the Philippines is USD 545.10 or PHP 30,968 as of October 2023.
+So, a salary range of USD 2 to 3 per hour may not be that appealing anymore, particularly for Filipinos living in more expensive cities.

 Specialized Virtual Assistant Salaries:

 Up next is the second classification of VAs which are Specialized VAs.
 They are proficient in a certain skill set or tool allowing them to finish more complex tasks.

 Specialized VAs typically require a higher salary.
 A bookkeeper is still a bookkeeper despite being called a bookkeeping VA.
 Same with social media managers, designers, and video editors.
 VAs with specialties should be paid the necessary salary despite the VA word being slapped onto the job title.

 Things to Consider for Your Filipino Virtual Assistant's Salary

 As entrepreneurs and employees ourselves, we get it.
 The reason you are hiring from outside your country is to save on labor costs.
 Anything you save can be used to push the growth of your business even further.

 But how low is too low?
 It’s a free market.
 Yes, there are Filipino VAs who might be willing to pursue low-paying jobs out of necessity.
 But the lower cost for your business might also come with its own problems.